Pallavi-Sinha-12/Image-Captioning-Project/README.md

    we will feed an image to our model to generate a caption.

 FUTURE SCOPE OF THIS PROJECT:-
    The model fails sometimes on outside image as it depends on data and so it cannot predict the words that are out of vocabulary.
-But we can improve the model by training it on    big datasets.
-Overall this is an advanced deep learning project and claers all our concepts. and training for more epochs.
+But we can improve the model by training it on    big datasets and training for more epochs.
+Overall this is an advanced deep learning project and clears all our concepts.